jwsliu/nodejs-ex/README.md

 1. click on Browse Catalog
    ![Browse Catalog](docImages/browseCatalog.jpg)

-1. Click on Databases tab and select Mongo and click on MongoDB
+1. Click on Databases tab and select Mongo and then click on MongoDB
    ![](docImages/mongo.jpg)

 1. Take all default settings, click on Next and then Create.